fortyMiles/algorithm_test/family_tree/README.md

 	   2. Give a person and person's relationship, give the person(s) satisfied this relationship.

 	D: Delete one relation, delete one person, and updaet the family-tree status.

+# Some questions

+1. the stats is NFA, and n is very large, based on the compuation theory, will have O(2^n) final status.
+So we need to change the mind.